 Our mission is to make these capabilities available to anyone with basic computer literacy, for free.
 This is how we maximize the realized potential of these technologies, and how we maximize our positive impact on the world.

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone.
-All activity connected with this SIG will abide by the Code of Conduct.
+All activity will abide by the Code of Conduct.

 We will be able to reach our milestones because we yield superpowers of a kind that is quite uncommon among developers of ML tools: